Best ring light in 2025: beautiful lighting for vlogging, video calls and selfies

 There are cheaper and brighter options out there – along with the more expensive, albeit wireless, Lume Cube Ring Light Mini – but I think this strikes the perfect balance of portability, brightness, and price.

 If you want something for photography or pro-quality video, I'll point you towards the Lume Cube Ring Light Pro (below).
-But this is a fantastic 12-inch ring light perfect for day-to-day video conferencing, vlogging or streaming.
+But this is a fantastic 12-inch ring light perfect for day-to-day video conferencing, vlogging, or streaming.

-Read my full Razer Ring Light for more details
+Read my full Razer Ring Light review

 Best for professionals